confluentinc/ksql/docs/faq.md

 KSQL is complementary to the Kafka Streams API, and indeed executes queries through Kafka Streams applications.
 One of the key benefits of KSQL is that it does not require the user to develop any code in Java or Scala.
 This enables users to use a SQL-like interface alone to construct streaming ETL pipelines, as well as responding to a real-time, continuous business requests.
 For full-fledged stream processing applications Kafka Streams remains a more appropriate choice.
 As with many technologies each has its sweet-spot based on technical requirements, mission-criticality, and user skill set.

+**Does KSQL work with vanilla Apache Kafka clusters, or does it require the Kafka version included in Confluent** **Platform?**

+KSQL works with both vanilla Apache Kafka clusters as well as with the Kafka versions included in Confluent Platform.

 **Does KSQL support Kafka's exactly-once processing semantics?**